awsdocs/amazon-eks-user-guide/doc_source/eks-observe.md

 Entries that contain this text are expected\.
 The `username` is an Amazon EKS internal service role that performs specific operations for managed node groups and Fargate\.
 For low\-level, customizable logging, then [Kubernetes logging](https://kubernetes.io/docs/concepts/cluster-administration/logging/) is available\.

 Amazon EKS is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Amazon EKS\.
 CloudTrail captures all API calls for Amazon EKS as events\.
 The calls captured include calls from the Amazon EKS console and code calls to the Amazon EKS API operations\.
-For more information, see [Logging Amazon EKS API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.
+For more information, see [Log API calls as AWS CloudTrail events](logging-using-cloudtrail.md)\.

 The Kubernetes API server exposes a number of metrics that are useful for monitoring and analysis\.
-For more information, see [Prometheus metrics](prometheus.md)\.
+For more information, see [Monitor your cluster metrics with Prometheus](prometheus.md)\.

 To configure Fluent Bit for custom Amazon CloudWatch logs, see [Setting up Fluent Bit](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-setup-logs-FluentBit.html#Container-Insights-FluentBit-setup) in the Amazon CloudWatch User Guide\.